ezsystems/LegacyBridge/INSTALL.md

 # Installing the eZ Platform legacy bridge

-Unlike eZ Publish 5.x, eZ Platform does not include the Legacy stack by default.

-Even though it is not recommended for use on new installs, eZ Publish Legacy can easily be installed on top of Platform using Composer to provide a more up-to-date platform to migrate your code to eZ Platform with.
+Instructions below will take you true installing legacy bridge and implicit legacy on top of a eZ Platform 1.13.x - 2.x install.

 ### Add the composer `legacy post-*-scripts`